 A recently published book, called The Greek Genocide in American Naval War Diaries, edited by Robert Shenk and Sam Koktzoglu, outlines the reports made and the protests engaged in by US Navy commanders in the fateful years from 1921 to 1922.

 Although technically neutral during the conflict, American vessels were allowed to be in the sea off Smyrna and other areas of Asia Minor after the First World War, and the events unfolding onshore in 1921 and 1922 were recorded by horrified naval officers.

-American vessels were moored just outside the harbor of Samsun, Turkey, from the Spring of 1921 to after September of 1922, when the Smyrna Catastrophe took place; the officers reported as best they could, to a disbelieving world, hoping that their writings would have some impact on the devastation they saw all around them.
+American vessels were moored just outside the harbor of Samsun, Turkey from the spring of 1921 to after September of 1922, when the Smyrna Catastrophe took place; the officers reported as best they could to a disbelieving world, hoping that their writings would have some impact on the devastation they witnessed.

 Vessels from the Japanese Navy, in contrast, took on some Greek refugees who were desperately trying to escape the first of Smyrna that dark September day.

 Stavridis asks, “Could [the US forces] have done more?
 Should they have taken bold and independent steps beyond what they did?
 History will judge them, and this volume of primary source material will help.”

 In the spring and summer of 1921, the Nationalist Turks stated that they were afraid that the native Greek population of Asia Minor would aid and abet an invading Greek force along the coast, as well as join with the forces already fighting in the war that was ongoing in the western part of Anatolia.

 Using this as a pretext, the Turks rounded up tens of thousands of ethnic Greeks whose ancestors had lived in the area for three thousand years, forcing them to take part in death marches, work details which amounted to death sentences, systematic rapes and sex slavery, along with abductions and forced conversions.